hayatuabdul/portfolio/README.md

 This project is about creating and hosting my personal portfolio.
-You can currently view and visit it on GitHub Pages.
+You can currently view and visit it on https://hayatuabdul.github.io/portfolio/.

 Technologies:
 HTML, CSS, JavaScript